 Generally, a training allowance is not paid to participants.
 If you are getting a social welfare payment, you can keep your payment and participate in BTEI as long as you continue to satisfy the conditions attached to your payment.

 If you are not entitled to a social welfare payment, but you are eligible for Youthreach, then you may be paid a proportional training allowance.

-Apply to your local Education and Training Board.
+Apply through your local Education and Training Board